|

 other men lived on the property

-Vitale and Horowitz recently
+that Vitale and Horowitz

-purchased from Joe Lynch.
-Scent
+recently purchased from Joe

-tracked over to two dwellings
+to two dwellings inhabited by

-Blodgett and Gerald "Gerry"
+Fred Blodgett and Gerald "Gerry"

 Wheeler.
 Additionally, a cadaver

-alerted at Gerry
+dog alerted at Gerry Wheeler's.

-Wheeler's.
-The scent did not go
+The scent did not go any further

-any further than these houses.
+than these houses.
 Claims

 were that Fred Blodgett was out

 of state at the time.
-Whyeeler's
+Wheeler's

 house had clothes soaking in a